utPLSQL/utPLSQL/docs/userguide/annotations.md

 ```
 The above call will execute both `ut_sample_test.ut_refcursors1` and `ut_sample_test.ut_test` tests, as both tests are tagged with `fast`

+#### Tag naming convention

+Tags must follow the below naming convention:

+- tag is case sensitive
+- tag can contain special characters like `$#/\?-!` etc.
+- tag cannot be an empty string
+- tag cannot start with a dash, e.g. `-some-stuff` is **not** a valid tag
+- tag cannot contain spaces, e.g. `test of batch`.
+To create a multi-word tag use underscores or dashes, e.g. `test_of_batch`, `test-of-batch`
+- leading and trailing spaces are ignored in tag name, e.g. `--%tags(  tag1  ,   tag2  )` becomes `tag1` and `tag2` tag names

 #### Excluding tests/suites by tags

 It is possible to exclude parts of test suites with tags.